 Call no chain strong, which holds one rusted link.

 Call no land free, that holds one fettered slave.

 Are loosed to toss in childish sport and glee,

 Until the mother bears no burden, save

 God’s soil is rescued from the clutch of greed

 And given back to labor, let no man

 Whatungarongaro te tangata, toi tu te whenua me te wai.

 Retirement Planning & Smart Investing

-Fresh findings from around the world, compiled and edited by Kev Warburton, Institute of Land, Water & Society, Charles Sturt University
+Fresh findings from around the world, compiled and edited by Kev Warburton, School of Agricultural, Environmental and Veterinary Sciences, Charles Sturt University